friolator/xojo-opencvc/README.md

 OpenCV-C and Xojo-OpenCV-C may not always be in sync.
 Most users should always use the libraries provided in this package, rather than compiling a new one from OpenCV-C. This will ensure that the Xojo code you're working with was tested and is known to work.

-### How do I use OpenCV in my project?
-The basic idea with this Xojo project is to present the openCV functionality as a collection of classes and methods you can use in your project.
-All of the code lives inside an openCV module that you can drag into your own project.
-But we do recommend playing with the supplied application to get a sense of how it works, first.
-The OpenCV module contains basic classes for creating and manipulating Mats, the basic building block for openCV.
-It's beyond the scope of this document to explain how to use OpenCV itself, all the docs are available on the openCV web site.
-You shoud check to see if the function you need from OpenCV is in OpenCV-C first.
-OpenCV-C mirrors the structure of OpenCV, so if you're looking for a Core function, you just need to look in the OpenCV-C Core.h or Core.cpp files to see if it's implemented If it's not commented out, then it's there.

-Xojo-OpenCVC is meant to provide examples of how to use the code.
-It assumes you have some familiarity with Xojo, and can navigate the IDE.
-Most code lives inside of buttons so you should open up a button to see how things are done.
-We will be adding inline documentation to the code over time, but it's a low priority.
-If you' want to help do that, let us know!

 ## Installation